twk6809/ARISS_mod_script_gen/README.md

      minor edits if no more edits are anticipated and the Python script will not be re-run.

    - **EDIT** the working template file and rerun the Python script.
-A new `docx` file will be created and overwrite the old one.
-A new outline file will be generated, overwriting the old one.
+New `docx` and outline files will be created overwriting the old ones.

    - **UPDATE** the form text file and **RERUN** the Python script if it is related  to a variable.
-A new `docx` file will be created and overwrite the old one.
-A new outline file will be generated, overwriting the old one.
+New `docx` and outline files will be created overwriting the old ones.

 8. **UPDATE**.
 If a version of the moderator script was distributed and needs to be updated, there are two ways to handle this.